masolimano/maneage/README.md

 Summary
 -------

-A general series of steps you should take and things to have in mind based on the explanation above is provided here:
+Based on the explanation above, some major design points you should have in mind are listed below.

- - define new `reproduce/src/make/XXXXXX.mk` file(s) with good and
+ - Define new `reproduce/src/make/XXXXXX.mk` workhorse-Makefile(s) with
-   human-friendly name(s) replacing `XXXXXX`.
+   good and human-friendly name(s) replacing `XXXXXX`.

- - Add `XXXXXX` in the proper place of the loop which includes workhorse-Makefiles.
+ - Add `XXXXXX`, as a new line, to the loop which includes the workhorse-Makefiles in the top-level `Makefile`.

  - Do not use any constant numbers (or important names like filter names) in the workhorse-Makefiles.
 Define such constants as logically-grouped